brbsix/vagrant-bash-completion/README.rst

 Build Instructions
 ==================

-To build the *.deb* package, run the following from within the repository:
+To build the *.deb* package, ensure ``fakeroot`` is installed then run the following from within the repository:

 ``make deb``